 Wondering if you miss anything in your preparation to digitize your training?
 This is just what you need.

 1. Enhance Knowledge Retention

 Microlearning provides small segments of information, which enables the mind to process more effectively.
-Employees receive the exact knowledge they need, thus, eliminates redundancies.
-Corporate learners will be able to absorb and retain the information before moving onto the next training activity or module.
+Employees receive the exact knowledge they need, thus, eliminating redundancies.
+Corporate learners will be able to absorb and retain the information before moving on to the next training activity or module.

 2. Facilitate Easy Mobile Training

 Each microlearning video takes only minutes.
 This allows corporate learners to participate in brief modules or units during their little spare time.
 It optimizes the learning proficiency by incorporating “studying on the go”.

 Microlearning videos focus on one key task, skill, or concept at a time.
 This allows corporate learners to quickly fill their performance gaps.
 They can target specific areas of improvement instead of having to sit through a lengthy and irrelevant online training session.

 4. Allow A More Cost-efficient Solution To Online Training

 Microlearning offers Digital Learning Managers a chance to create high-quality eLearning scenarios, online presentations, or tutorials on budget.
 These only costs a fraction of producing a full-fledged online training course.
 Microlearning content is also more condensed and concise.
 It does not require as much instructional design or development time, which is always a major plus.

 Microlearning fulfills instant gratification.
 When employees can complete the training content and acquire the skills or information they need, it increases their motivation.
 This prompts corporate learners to seek out other microlearning activities.